asiniy/ecto_materialized_path/README.md

 #### `where_depth/2`

-You can specify a query to search for nodes with some level of depth
+You can specify a query to search for nodes with some level of depth.
+It uses `CARDINALITY()` postgres function internally, so ensure your postgres version is at least `9.4`.

 ``` elixir
 Comment.where_depth(Comment, is_bigger_than: 2) # => Find all nodes with more than 2 levels deep